daedalus/stack_smashing/README.md

 #### We got very close: ####

-**0xffffffdead050f99** is not the address we wanted to **0x7fffffffdead**\
+**0xffffffdead050f99** is not the address we wanted to land **0x7fffffffdead**\
-**0x7fffffffdead** is our return address in the middle of the nop-sled wen we overflow the RIP register wil point to this address and then the exploit begins.
+**0x7fffffffdead** is our return address in the middle of the _NOP-sled_ when we overflow the _RIP_ register wil point to this address and then the exploit begins.

-We need to align our exploit to the machine registers in ram \
+We need to align our exploit to the machine registers in ram.\
 A +2 will suffice (this also can vary from system to system somethimes can be +3 or +1)

 ```